coderinblack08/website/data/blog/broken-necklace.md

 ## Solution

-Just like we did in the explination, we can cycle through the string.
+Just like we did in the explanation, we can cycle through the string.
 This means we put the last character in the front.
 For example, if we started with 'abc', we would have the cycle:
-'abc', 'cab', and 'bca' (note this is simlar to moving the "v" cursor in above).
+'abc', 'cab', and 'bca' (note this is similar to moving the "v" cursor in above).

-For each possible braclet we can do a similar task as above.
+For each possible bracelet we can do a similar task as above.
 For example, lets try to simulate what would happen if 'rrwb' was the necklace we would first try all possible cycles ('rrwb', 'brrw', 'wbrr', 'rwbr').
 For each string, we can count the number of 'r' or 'b' beads from left or right.